kianblakley/bomb-shell/README.md

 <h1 align=center>bomb-shell</h1>

 > [!WARNING]
-> This project is currently in alpha.
+> This project is currently in Alpha.
 If you encounter any bugs please open a GitHub issue.

 ![Screenshot](assets/1.png)